AutoxingTech/axbot_rest_book/docs/guides/start_websocket.md

 Besides REST API, we have websocket for realtime information.

 Unlike REST API's request/response behavior, Websocket allows constantly two-way communication between the client and the server(robot).
-This is especially useful when the robot needs to report back constantly changing information, such as:
+This is especially useful when the robot needs to report back fast changing information, such as:

 - The pose of the robot
 - Move action state